 Goodfellow, Robin and Lea, Mary R. eds.
 (2013).
 Literacy in the Digital University: Critical Perspectives on learning, scholarship, and technology.
 Research into Higher Education.
 Abingdon: Routledge.

-This innovative volume brings together perspectives from two fields of enquiry and practice: ‘literacies and learning’ and ‘learning technologies’.
-With their own histories and trajectories, in practice, theory and research, they have generally remained discrete.
-In tackling this divide head on, the volume breaks new ground in illustrating how complementary and contrasting approaches can be brought together in productive ways, and considers the implications of this for practitioners working across a wide range of contexts.
+Literacy in the Digital University is an innovative volume bringing together perspectives from two fields of enquiry and practice: ‘literacies and learning’ and ‘learning technologies’.
+With their own histories and trajectories, these fields have seldom overlapped either in practice, theory, or research.
+In tackling this divide head on, the volume breaks new ground.
+It illustrates how complementary and contrasting approaches to literacy and technology can be brought together in productive ways and considers the implications of this for practitioners working across a wide range of contexts.